tapeykatt/tapeykatt/README.md

 Heya-hey!
 Welcome to my GitHub profile!
-I'm Nicolas, a silly and lazy chartreux cat who loves tech, draws, plays games, and more.
+I'm Nicolas, a silly and lazy 15 year-old chartreux cat from Chile who loves tech, draws, plays games, and more.

-# About me

-- Name: Nicolas Perez
-- Age: 15
-- Birthday: November 18
-- Nationality: Chilean
-- Pronouns: He/Him
-- Mental Disorders: Autism and ADHD

 # Languages i know
 - HTML